-Lost Horse Mine Loop Trail is a 6.6 mile heavily trafficked loop trail located near Desert Center, CA that features beautiful wild flowers and is rated as difficult.
+Lost Horse Mine Loop Trail is a 6.6 mile heavily trafficked loop trail located near Desert Center, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.

 Parking is limited.